salesforce/rules_spring/README.md

 :fire: this Git repository was renamed from *bazel-springboot-rule* to *rules_spring* on March 17, 2021.
 This was done to comply with required Bazel naming conventions for external rules.
-Testing indicated that this change should be transparent to your builds because GitHub implements redirects, and Bazel follows them correctly.
-But let us know if this change caused you issues by posting to the [Git repo rename issue](https://github.com/salesforce/rules_spring/issues/97).

 ### Support and Ongoing Development